IN2-Moist/2Take1-Moist-Script/README.md

 - Teleport to block location?

-`Teleport's you directly in front of the orbital entrance you need to be inside your facility otherwise game kicks you out of the interior`
+`Teleport`s you directly in front of the orbital entrance you need to be inside your facility otherwise game kicks you out of the interior`

 - Block Orbital Entrance with Wall